toobrien/spreads/README.md

 # Usage

-chart all butterflies by sequence, i.e. 0 = m1, m2, m3; 1 = m2, m3, m4; and so on:
+chart all 1-wide butterflies by sequence, i.e. 0 = m1, m2, m3; 1 = m2, m3, m4; and so on:

-`python app.py CL fly all_seq`
+`python app.py CL fly:1 all_seq`

+note: the ":1" designates the width of the butterfly. each wing will be one expiration wide

-chart all butterflies by season, i.e. 'FGH', 'GHJ', 'HJK' etc.:
+chart all 1-wide butterflies by season, i.e. 'FGH', 'GHJ', 'HJK' etc.:

-`python app.py ZW fly all_sea`
+`python app.py ZW fly:1 all_sea`

-chart one season of butterflies:
+chart one season of 1-wide butterflies:

-`python app.py HO fly JKM`
+`python app.py HO fly:1 JKM`

+note: the width designation is *always required*, and must match the sequence of expirations given by "JKM"

-chart one sequence of butterflies:
+chart one sequence of 1-wide butterflies:

-`python app.py ZL fly 0`
+`python app.py ZL fly:1 0`

 chart one season and one sequence:

-`python app.py GE fly MUZ 0`
+`python app.py GE fly:1 MUZ 0`

 chart two calendars in consecutive seasons:

-`python app.py ZC cal HK KN`
+`python app.py ZC cal:1 HK KN`

 double flies are also available; chart three in sequence:

-`python app.py ZQ dfly 0 1 2`
+`python app.py ZQ dfly:1 0 1 2`

-for STIRs and some "regularly produced" commodities, you may simply want to group all contracts. view all ZQ spreads with 50 to 100 days to expiration:
+for STIRs and some "regularly produced" commodities, you may simply want to group all contracts. view all 1-wide ZQ spreads with 50 to 100 days to expiration:

-`python app.py ZQ fly all_50:150`
+`python app.py ZQ fly:1 all_50:150`

 # Watchlists